symfony/symfony-docs/quick_tour/the_architecture.rst

 type-hint and automatically figured out that it should pass us the Logger object!
 This is called *autowiring*.

-.. versionadded:: 4.2

-    Furthermore, since Monolog Bundle 3.5 each channel bind into container by type-hinted alias.
-    More info in the part about :ref:`how to autowire monolog channels <monolog-autowire-channels>`.

 Every bit of work that's done in a Symfony app is done by an *object*: the Logger object logs things and the Twig object renders templates.
 These objects are called *services* and they are *tools* that help you build rich features.